-A Portfolio of Federated Hermes Insurance Series (formerly, Federated Insurance Series)
+A Portfolio of Federated Hermes Insurance Series

 A mutual fund seeking to achieve high current income and moderate capital appreciation by investing in both equity and fixed-income securities that have high income potential.

 As with all mutual funds, the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC) have not approved or disapproved these securities or passed upon the adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.